Working with Plurals and Genders

 To use a TM suggestion, click “Use this”, which will copy the TM entry into the translation form you are currently in.
 Once it is copied, you can properly modify this so as to be aligned with the specific form.
 Once you are done with all the forms, you can save the translation by clicking "Save".

 We love the concept and idea behind ICU.
 It's a powerful framework when you have very advanced i18n needs.
 It's also a neat way to store the actual phrases in the engine itself, instead of having multiple fields.
 More fluid and dynamic, easier to work with as a developer.

 So why aren't we natively supporting ICU and suggest workarounds?
 Here are some of our thoughts on this.

 ICU really affects a very small percentage of users and phrases.
 Very, very few of our users' phrases are pluralized (eg. you rarely see plurals in marketing and user-generated content).
 From those few users, very few have the need to also support male and female versions.
 And out of those, less than half are actually willing to put the effort to support it in their code.

 ICU is also a quite complex framework.
 The phrase itself is no longer plain English, but has variables and logic in it.
 That's a fundamental difference, it's like replacing your house's bricks with a brick that can grow in size with a button.
 The change affects every single piece of a localization system like Transifex.
 Some examples are the Translation Memory (serializing entries when updating a TM of billions of entries is no joke!), the wordcount across the platform, etc.

 Finally, as outlined on this page, you can support the most important ICU features with Transifex already, such as plurals.

 Properly supporting ICU would mean an overhaul of many core components in Transifex.
-This, in combination with the above, makes us want to push this in the future, until more customers ask for it.
+Based on the above, we are putting this functionality on hold and we will revisit it in the future once we get more customers asking for it.